Amphibious vehicle: General technical notes

-History
+Early history

-Some of the earliest known amphibious vehicles were amphibious carriages, the invention of which is credited to the Neapolitan polymath Prince Raimondo di Sangro of Sansevero in July 1770 or earlier, or Samuel Bentham whose design of 1781 was built in June 1787.
+Some of the earliest known amphibious vehicles were amphibious carriages, the invention of which is credited to the Neapolitan polymath Prince Raimondo di Sangro of Sansevero in July 1770 or earlier, or Samuel Bentham whose design of 1781 was built in June 1987.

+The conestoga wagon, a type of a heavy covered wagon, was popular during the 18th and 19th century in the United States and Canada.
+The wagon was designed in such a way as to be able to cross rivers and streams.

 The first known self-propelled amphibious vehicle, a steam-powered wheeled dredging barge, named the Orukter Amphibolos, was conceived and built by United States inventor Oliver Evans in 1805, although it is disputed to have successfully travelled over land or water under its own steam.

 Inventor Gail Borden, better known for condensed milk, designed and tested a sail-powered wagon in 1849.
 On testing, it reportedly tipped over 50 feet (15 m) from shore, from an apparent lack of ballast to counteract the force of the wind in the sail.

 In the 1870s, logging companies in eastern Canada and the northern United States developed a steam-powered amphibious tug called an "Alligator" which could cross between lakes and rivers.
 The most successful Alligator tugs were produced by the firm of West and Peachey in Simcoe, Ontario.